• Skip to primary navigation

 Check out my full video on how to use an icing coupler:

-Ok, this is the fun part - the demo.
-I'll show you how to fit an icing coupler into a piping bag.
-Also, how to secure a piping tip with it in the best way to avoid icing leaks.
+This guide is to show you how to fit an icing coupler into a piping bag.
+It will also show you how to secure a piping tip with it in the best way to avoid icing leaks.

 • Piping bag (I am using a disposable piping bag here)